Clinic Services

 Nail Trim Details:

-Nail Trims are now part of our weekly Wellness Clinics in Key West (every Wednesday from 11am to 3pm - no appointments necessary), as well as at our Marathon Campus (every other Thursday beginning 4/10/25 - appointments necessary: please call the Marathon Campus directly at 305.743.4800).
+Nail Trims are now part of our Wellness Clinics in Key West (please check the schedule on the Wellness Clinic tab above this one) as well as at our Marathon Campus (appointments necessary: please call the Marathon Campus directly at 305.743.4800).

 Please note that all animals receiving Nail Trims must have proof of a current Rabies vaccination.